You may have a lot of questions about all that’s involved in participating in a Wernick Method class or camp.

 Average age varies by camp and is hard to guess, but we’ve had folks from under 10 to over 80.
 For parents of youngsters, please first contact the teacher to discuss.

-Some jam time is with different experience levels mixed, and some is with the groups more matched by skill level.
-Both of these kinds of situations can happen in real life, so we give each person a chance at each.
+Some jam groupings mix different experience levels, and some match skills more closely — just as happens in real life, so a chance at each is good training.
 Teachers offer personalized comments to everyone at the camp, with their experience level taken into account.

 See previous section, concerning typical skill levels.